Quick links

 So how do they know that I am using a VoIP phone number?

-Usually, websites have a large database with phone numbers listed in them, this is usually in combination with other data such as carrier information.
-According to us, it seems like larger websites have a large list with pre-allowed carriers these can be main carriers such as T-Mobile, Vodafone, etc. While disallowing any other carrier to register that isn't defined in their own list of allowed carriers.
-Luckily for the average consumer, we are able to look up our own phone numbers with services such as our Free Carrier Lookup that tell you what carrier you're using.
+Usually, websites have a large database with phone numbers listed in it, which is usually in combination with other data, such as carrier information.
+According to us, it seems like larger websites have a large list with pre-allowed carriers; these can be main carriers such as T-Mobile, Vodafone, etc. While disallowing any other carrier to register that isn't defined in their own list of allowed carriers.
+Luckily for the average consumer, we are able to look up our own phone numbers with services such as our Free Carrier Lookup, which tells you what carrier you're using.

 Carrier: